EmHain8/QGIS-Cartography-ICCB/docs/part1-styling-data.md

 > - Click `Manage Map Themes > Replace Theme` and select '3 Climatic suitability for koalas - s3'
 > - **Save your project**

-Repeast for map themes 4 and 5 by adding in the AOI layer using the style 'shadow'.
+Repeat for map themes 4 and 5 by adding in the AOI layer using the style 'shadow'.